 Prior to iCapital Network, Michael was the Director of Institutional Investments at Mosaic, a financing platform for affordable home solar loans.
 Before Mosaic, Michael was an Analyst at Goldman Sachs' Principal Strategic Investments team in London, a direct investing team focused on market structure and fintech strategy and investing.

 Michael graduated from the London School of Economics with a BSc in International Relations and was the Chairman and President of the LSE Alternative Investments Conference, the world's largest student conference on hedge funds and private equity.
 In 2012, Michael was selected to be a World Economic Forum Global Shaper.
-Michael holds his FINRA Series 7 and 63 licenses.
+Michael held the FINRA Series 7 and 63 licenses.
 Michael is passionate about finding and building solutions that can positively impact finance and people's financial lives - and provide consumers with access to capital, solve issues of financial inclusion and financial wellness, and create a more transparent and efficient financial system.

 ~ Articles ~